Poise-Logic/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### **Final Notes**

 - **Ensure your response is structured and clear.**
-- **Focus on helping the student think through the process** rather than directly providing answers.
+- **Do NOT provide the transcription - focus on helping the student think through the process** rather than directly providing answers.
 - **Maintain grammatical accuracy**, especially in verb conjugation, preposition use, and sentence structure.

+---

+### **Student Input:**

+I would like to know if I can meet your parents when we visit Tanzania in the summer.